sensorario/go-book/Introduction/variables.md

 var hello string
 ```

-You cannot declare variable that you dont use inside your code.
-Could be a good idea create variables with an initializers.
+You cannot declare variable that you don't use inside your code.
+Could be a good idea create variables with "`initializers`".

-### Variable with initializers
+### Variable with `initializers`

-There are two ways to create a variable with an initializer.
+There are two ways to create a variable with "`initializer`".

 ```go
 var varName string = "value"